-- 1. Check whether the distribution of geometry value is valid for geometry scaling.
-If the geometry values are distributed in too narrow range, the piecewise linear scaling is not applied. - 2.
-The original geometry range is divided into several equal intervals.
-The default interval number is set to 16 and can be adjusted in the encoder configuration file. - 3.
+- 1. The original geometry range is divided into several equal intervals.
+The default interval number is set to 16 and can be adjusted in the encoder configuration file. - 2.
 Calculate the percentage of sample occurrence in each geometry interval and limit the occurrence frequency to the limited range [lowerLimitProb, upperLimitProb] to avoid over-scaling.
-Different ranges of limitation are set according to the quality of geometry. - 4.
+Different ranges of limitation are set according to the quality of geometry. - 3.
 Adjust the interval range by scaling based on the calculated statistics resulting from step 3.